Grand Slam Australia (2025)

 The 2025 Grand Slam Australia was a professional wrestling television special produced by the American company All Elite Wrestling (AEW).
-It was the fifth Grand Slam event and took place on Saturday, February 15, 2025, at the Brisbane Entertainment Centre in Brisbane, Queensland, Australia.
+It was the fifth Grand Slam event and the inaugural Grand Slam Australia.
+It took place on Saturday, February 15, 2025, at the Brisbane Entertainment Centre in Brisbane, Queensland, Australia, which was AEW's first event in the country.
 The special was simulcast on TNT and Max in the United States, airing on tape delay later that same day in place of AEW's regular Saturday night program, Collision.
 (Note: The event was taped at 6:30 p.m.
 Australian Eastern Standard Time, which is 3:30 a.m.
 Eastern Time (ET) in the United States.
 Due to this time difference, the event was slated to air later that same day at 10:30 p.m.
 ET in the US after the NBA All-Star Weekend coverage; it ended up airing at 10:52 p.m.
 ET.)

-This was the first expansion of AEW's Grand Slam brand of events, which previously aired as special episodes of AEW's weekly programs, as well as AEW's first event in Australia.
-A second Grand Slam in 2025 was subsequently scheduled for June as Grand Slam Mexico.
+This was the first expansion of AEW's Grand Slam brand of events, which were previously exclusively held annually in the United States at the Arthur Ashe Stadium in Queens, New York from 2021 to 2024.
+Beginning with this 2025 Australian event, Grand Slam became an international attraction with multiple events held per year, as a second Grand Slam for 2025 was subsequently scheduled for June as Grand Slam Mexico.

 Five matches were contested at the event.
 In the main event, Australia's own "Timeless" Toni Storm defeated Mariah May to win her record-setting fourth AEW Women's World Championship.
 In another prominent match, which was the opening bout, Will Ospreay and Kenny Omega defeated The Don Callis Family (Kyle Fletcher and Konosuke Takeshita).